Ismail-987/CW2024/README.md

  he or she will have increased kill count, thus having more damage per projectile to his or her enemies.
-* This features enhances the "SCORE COUNT" per projectile if gotten and only lasts for a couple of time and becomes expired.
+* This features enhances the "SCORE COUNT" per projectile if gotten and only lasts for a couple of times and becomes expired.
 This is until another lucky shot of getting to click the power-up button again.

 ### THAT DO NOT SUCCESSFULLY WORK PROPERLY